 The rover discovered a number of hard spheres on the surface near where it had landed.
 Its geologist’s toolbox allowed Opportunity to identify the spheres as hematite.
 It’s a mineral you’re probably familiar with — nearly every tourist attraction sells Earthbound hematite milled into rings for a couple of dollars.

-What made this discovery so exciting is that, at least on Earth, hematite is almost always found in the presence of water.
+What made this discovery so exciting?
+Scientists almost always find hematite in the presence of water, at least on Earth.
 By that logic, water would have had to exist on the surface of the planet at some point in order for the hematite to form.
 Later, it also discovered the presence of a mineral called jarosite.
 This mineral only forms in areas where there is acidic water — it is converted from hematite when the mineral is exposed to both heat and sulfuric acid.
 While humans probably don’t want to drink acidic water, it is an environment where microbes can thrive.
 It indicates there may have been, at one point in its history, life on Mars.

 Opportunity was able to find evidence that water used to exist on the surface of Mars because its landing crater exposed the lower surfaces of the planet.
-Rather than drilling through thick surface layers, it was decided that Opportunity was going to hop its way across the Martian landscape, traveling from crater to crater, using the meteor strikes that had happened in the past to explore the planet’s history.
+Rather than drilling through thick surface layers, scientists decided that Opportunity should hop its way across the Martian landscape, traveling from crater to crater, using past meteor strikes to explore the planet’s history.